Kintyre/ksconf/docs/source/install.md

 ***Note:  This requires admin access.***

-This is the absolute easiest install method where 'ksconf' is available to all users on the system but it requires root access.
+This is the absolute easiest install method where 'ksconf' is available to all users on the system but it requires root access and `pip` must be installed and up-to-date.

 On Mac or Linux, run: